olliw42/sx12xx-lib/README.md

-# sx128x-lib
+# SX128x Library

-Library for Semtech's SX128x
+Library for Semtech's SX128x chips, mostly for using its LORA.